September 5, 2025 (5mo ago) — last updated February 24, 2026 (7d ago)

 Decoding your birth date

-Putting your gifts into practice with community
+Putting gifts into practice with community

 Discovery without action stays theoretical.
-The next step is grounding insights in the real world—testing gifts with the people around you.
+Ground insights in the real world by testing gifts with the people around you.
+Small, deliberate actions create a feedback loop: try, observe, refine.

-Start by journaling to pinpoint your gifts
+Start journaling to track patterns

 Try these prompts: